-It is the obligation of the Employer to exert all reasonable efforts to provide and maintain safe and healthful working conditions for all Employees.
-Employees have a responsibility for the observance of safe working conditions.
-Employees should immediately notify their supervisor of safety hazards in order to protect themselves and others.
+It is the obligation of the Employer to exert all reasonable efforts to maintain safe and healthful working conditions for all Employees.
+Employees recognize that they have a key role in maintaining safe working conditions.
 It shall not be a violation of this Agreement or grounds for discipline or dismissal if an Employee refuses to work on what the Employee reasonably believes to be unsafe conditions for his/her job.

 The Borough shall establish a Safety Committee to consider matters of work place, personal and occupational safety.
 The Committee will be made up of three (3) members of the Administration and three (3) members of the KBEA.
-The Committee shall meet at least quarterly.
+The Committee shall meet quarterly.
 Recommendations of a majority of the members of the Committee will be forwarded to the Borough Mayor and the KBEA.
 They will identify issues and concerns regarding the recommendations and will suggest options for implementation of the recommendations.
 Time spent by Bargaining Unit Members in committee meetings will be considered work time.
 If meetings begin or end outside of work time, that time will not be compensated.
 A good faith effort will be made to schedule these meetings on work time.
 This committee will sunset at the end of this agreement unless continued by the parties in the next contract.